-Every spacecraft has a series of devices used to detect and analyze objects around the ship.
+Every spacecraft has a series of devices used to detect and analyze objects in space around the ship.
 These are linked together as their scanner array and are used by various crewmen for various tasks.
 The scanner array Rating Code is the equipment bonus number for scanner tasks.
+For all these tasks, apply 1 disadvantage for each Electronics Marker applied to the ship from battle damage.
 Identify Target: to fire a weapon in space combat, a target must first be identified.
 The Intelligence Operative rolls DT12; Scanners, Scanner Array, to identify a target.
 The check has an advantage if the target has fired its weapons on its last turn.
 The check has a disadvantage if target is currently Dark.
 Once identified, the target remains identified unless it successfully Goes Dark or makes Evasive Maneuvers on a turn it does not fire its own weapons.
 If a ship is identified by 1 ship in a squadron, it will be automatically identified by all ships in the squadron with functional comms.
 Target Lock: once a number of targets are identified, the Astrogator must make a Target Lock (DT12; Scanners; Scanner Array) on each of the ones that is to be shot at.
 The check has an advantage if the target has fired its weapons on its last turn.
-The check has a disadvantage if target is currently
+The check has a disadvantage if target is currently is the automatically identified by all ships in the squadron with functional comms.

 Dark.
 Any target for which the Target Lock failed, may not be fired upon this turn.
-The Astrogator can attempt to lock on to as many targets in a single turn as he has points in Scanners Asset.
+The Astrogator can attempt to lock on to as many targets in a single turn as he has points in Scanners Asset (but always at least 1).